 - Donors are available to provide large amounts of funding, but they may want to hear what the school has achieved since last year, and may be asking for additional reports.
 Advancement officers should aim to have current information on these projects.
 Also, having a report of the project’s impact would help them make productive use of the appointment with that donor.

-- Because your institution is just one of many that a person may be considering for his or her educational needs, college recruiters and admissions counselors need to have access to some easy-to-consume data on how their college or university competes among regional and academic peers of various classifications.
+- Because your institution is just one of many that a person may be considering for his or her educational needs, college recruiters and admissions counselors need to have access to some easy-to-consume higher education data on how their college or university competes among regional and academic peers of various classifications.
 (Keep in mind that this should include affordability and several measures of student outcomes.)
 Therefore, you should break data down into sub-categories that make sense to the prospective student, such as location, college and major.

 - You must continually re-evaluate operational excellence to recognize the needs of your students.
 For instance, departments should optimize communication with technology that enables information to be efficiently shared.
 Furthermore, the offices that interface with the students should automate mundane tasks.
 This will improve the student’s experience by eliminating wait time and giving them a sense that your institution truly values them as individuals.

 - Finally, accreditors are calling for the institution to track student achievement in relation to the institution’s mission, and to make decisions based on that mission.
 Many state governments have funding formulas to allocate a portion of funding based on performance indicators.
 These indicators may be tied to completion of courses, time to degree, transfer rates, or the number of degrees awarded.

 Can you tell if these initiatives are making a difference?
 Is it clear that campaign goals are being achieved?
 Are you measuring results?